Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 ## Introduction - What You are Going to Learn

-In this tutorial, we will go through the steps to update the Text Teaser component to use content data sources.
+In this tutorial, you will go through the steps to update the Text Teaser component to use content data sources.
 You will learn:

 - How to create a headless module and new data templates for the Text Teaser component in XM Cloud Content Editor
 - How to create new content items from your templates to be used as data for the Text Teaser component